-By default, all the conversions described above are available except the floating-point conversions, and the % [conversion.
-These conversions will be available in the extended version provided by the library libscanf_flt.a.
-Note that these conversions require a 40-byte conversion buffer, so the extended version requires more stack space than the basic version irrespective of whether the actual call in progress actually uses this buffer or not.
+By default, all the conversions described above are available except the floating-point conversions and the width is limited to 255 characters.
+The float-point conversion will be available in the extended version provided by the library libscanf_flt.a.
+Also in this case the width is not limited (exactly, it is limited to 65535 characters).
 To link a program against the extended version, use the following compiler flags in the link stage:

 '''

--Wl, -u, vfscanf -lscanf_flt -lm
+-Wl,-u,vfscanf -lscanf_flt -lm

 '''

 A third version is available for environments that are tight on space.
+In addition to the restrictions of the standard one, this version implements no % [specification.
 This version is provided in the library libscanf_min.a, and can be requested using the following options in the link stage: